 6.1.
 Force Update All SNAPSHOT Dependencies

-As we know already, Maven will not download existing dependencies again.
-Therefore, to force Maven to update all corrupted SNAPSHOT dependencies, we should add in our command the -U/–update-snapshots option:
+As we already know, Maven won’t download existing dependencies again.
+Therefore, to force Maven to update all corrupted SNAPSHOT dependencies, we should add the -U/–update-snapshots option in our command:

-Still, we have to remember that the option does not re-download a SNAPSHOT dependency if Maven already downloaded it and if the checksum is the same.
+Still, we have to remember that the option doesn’t re-download a SNAPSHOT dependency if Maven already downloaded it and if the checksum is the same.

 This will also package or install our project next.
 Finally, we’ll learn how to update the repository without including the current working project.